 Using RFID doesn’t only help sponsors – it helps your event collect data as well.
 Without RFID provided by the event, sponsors aren’t likely to share the data they collect manually back with you and your event.
 But if your sponsors use RFID, you get to understand which attendees are interacting with which activations.
 This gives you insight into the brand affinity of your attendee-base, which you can use to attract sponsors in the future.

 Custom event apps provide an abundance of useful data for sponsors.
 Attendees might use the app to bookmark sessions they hope to attend, read about speakers and sponsors, or take part in online discussions.
 The more engaged your participants are with your app, the more data you can provide your sponsors about what people enjoyed.

 There are a number of ways you can involve sponsors with your event app.
-The entire app could be sponsored by your top sponsor, or you could highlight various sponsors in it.
-By sending push notifications highlighting sponsors or including sponsor offers in the app, it’s easy to see how many attendees take advantage of the discounts later.
+The entire app could be sponsored by your top sponsor, or you could highlight various sponsors within the app.
+By sending push notifications highlighting sponsors or including sponsor offers in your app, it’s easy to see how many attendees take advantage of the discounts later.
 You can track every click, share, or message sent via your event app, which is all data you can report back to your sponsor.

-One of the beautiful things about social media is the concrete data it provides.
+One of the beautiful things about social media is the concrete data it provides on event sponsorship trends.
 You have the ability to give your sponsors hard numbers on things like:

 - How many users interact with sponsor messaging on your social feeds

 - How many new followers were added directly after you mentioned a sponsor in a post